 You may be considered to be living in Finland permanently from the day you move if your intention is to move to Finland permanently.

 If you move to Finland temporarily, you are not as a rule entitled to Finnish social security benefits.
-In certain circumstances, however, you may be entitled to benefits based on employment.
+In certain circumstances, however, you may be entitled to benefits on the basis of employment.

-If you move to Finland for work, you are as a rule entitled to Finnish social security from the time your employment starts.
+If you move to Finland for work, you are usually entitled to Finnish social security from the time your employment starts.

 If you are in paid employment, your employer is required to take out occupational pension insurance for you.
 If you are self-employed or a farmer, you must take out occupational pension insurance yourself.
 The insurance entitles you to an earnings-related pension.

-You are as a rule entitled to Kela benefits if you stay abroad for less than 6 months, and some benefits are only paid for stays of 3 months.
+You are usually entitled to Kela benefits if you stay abroad for less than 6 months, and some benefits are only paid for stays of 3 months.
 Notify Kela even if you start working in another EU or EEA country or Switzerland for less than 6 months.

 If you have moved away from Finland, but you still work here, you can be partially covered by the Finnish social security system.